Ewall1106/Doraemon/README.en.md

 - Secure - code all transparent open source
 - Lightweight - the size of the installation package is light and controllable
+- Original - original pulling of the official code
-- Extremely fast - the use of domestic mirror source to solve the slow network problem
+- Fast - the use of domestic mirror source to solve the slow network problem
 - Clean - each project independent environment installation, will not pollute the system environment

 ### Develop